AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/deploying.md

 > **NOTE 1**: If we didn't register owner as a recipient we could not encrypt a note for the owner and the contract deployment would fail because constructor execution would fail (we need owner's public key to encrypt a note).

-> **NOTE 2**: If a note recipient is one of the accounts inside the Aztec RPC, we don't need to register it as a recipient because we already have the public key available.
+> **NOTE 2**: If a note recipient is one of the accounts inside the PXE, we don't need to register it as a recipient because we already have the public key available.

 Once the recipient is registered we can deploy the contract: